Cost of Attending

 The University of Texas at Austin not only offers an outstanding education, but offers it at a reasonable cost.
 Although the university is considered one of the best in the world, it’s also considered one of the best values.

-Additional information about the cost of housing plans is available on the Division of Housing and Food Services web site.
+Additional information about the cost of housing plans is available on the Division of Housing and Food Service website.

 Texas resident $9,346 – 10,738

 The Office of Student Financial Services develops annual estimates for use in making financial aid decisions.
-The estimates offered here reflect expected costs for students who enter the university after the Spring of 2011.
-The estimates include tuition and fees (which vary based on college/department), books (approximately $874 per year), room and board including some costs beyond campus housing (see housing information above), transportation and personal/miscellaneous expenses.
+The estimates offered here reflect expected costs for students who enter the university after the spring of 2013.
+The estimates include tuition and fees (which vary based on college/department), books (approximately $750 per year), room and board including some costs beyond campus housing (see housing information above), transportation and personal/miscellaneous expenses.

 Information used by the Office of Student Financial Services to determine eligibility for financial aid is also useful in helping prospective students estimate what a typical education at the university is likely to cost.